 Tip This is because the final offset in a string is always one less than its length, when length is one or more.

-FIRST: h SECOND: a LAST: t
+SECOND: a

 Example 2.
 When you have a string that is null, it does not point to any object data, and you cannot use the indexer on it.
 Therefore, the character accesses will not succeed.